 Attorneys and Other Advisors

-It’s best if the buyer and seller’s attorney have experience handling the sale of a business.
-Usually the more experience, the better.
+It’s best if the buyer and seller’s attorney have experience handling the sale of a business—usually, the more experienced, the better.
 You don’t want your attorney learning on the fly with a deal that means a lot to both parties.
 Of course, each attorney’s role is to protect their client’s interest, but if they are experienced in business acquisitions, they will know what is customary in the purchase and sale agreement for a business.
-You also want an attorney that communicates effectively to look for solutions for disagreements, rather than digging in their heals.
+You also want an attorney that communicates effectively to look for solutions for disagreements rather than digging in their heals.
 It’s best to have someone that can find compromises to move things forward.

 You want to look for accountants that are established but aren’t overwhelmed with too many clients so that they have time to be responsive, and information can be passed from seller to buyer efficiently.
 The buyer’s accountant will need experience and time to analyze the data in a timely fashion and get any questions answered from the seller’s accountant.